Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: FUMET

-where $p_i$ is in the road region mask $M_\mathrm{r}$ obtained with an off-the-shelf semantic segmentation model \cite{OneFormer} before training.
-In our training framework, the networks learn the real-world scale with the pseudo camera height, so we need the camera height in absolute scale.
-The camera height $\tilde{H}'_\cam$ computed from the estimated depth map is, however, \emph{unscaled} due to the lack of a scale constraint from the reconstruction loss.
-By using Silhouette Projector, which leverages the object size prior and aggregates their scale information into a per-frame scale factor $s$ (see \cref{subsec:SilhouetteProjector}), we obtain the \emph{scaled} camera height $\tilde{H}_\cam=s \cdot \tilde{H}'_\cam$.
+where $p_i$ is in the road region mask $M_\mathrm{r}$ obtained with an off-the-shelf semantic segmentation model~\cite{OneFormer} before training.
+This camera height $\tilde{H}'_\cam$ estimate is \emph{unscaled} and needs to be upgraded to a real-scaled value to impose the invariance loss across frames.
+By using the Silhouette Projector, we aggregate the scale information from the object height prior into a per-frame scale factor $s$ (see \cref{subsec:SilhouetteProjector}) and obtain the \emph{scaled} camera height as $H_\cam=s \cdot \tilde{H}'_\cam$.

-The scaled camera height $\tilde{H}_\cam$ computed for individual frames is inherently inaccurate due to imperfections in the estimated depth map and the size priors.
-We leverage the fact that the camera height does not change in the sequence and formulate the invariance into an optimization across all frames and training epochs.
-Thanks to this optimization, we acquire an accurate and stable supervision, which is also consistent across the entire scene.
-At the end of the $\tau$-th epoch, we adopt the median of $\{\tilde{H}^{n,\tau}_\cam\}^N_{n=1}$ for all frames $N$ as the representative camera height $H^\tau_\cam$ at the $\tau$-th epoch.
-Then, we update the \emph{scaled} camera height pseudo-supervision $H^*_\cam$ with its weighted moving average
+We leverage the fact that the camera height does not change in a sequence and formulate the invariance into an optimization across frames and training epochs.
+Thanks to this optimization, we acquire an accurate and stable supervision, which is also consistent across the scene.
+At the end of the $\tau$-th epoch, we use the median of $\{H^{n,\tau}_\cam\}^N_{n=1}$ for all frames $N$ as the representative camera height $H^\tau_\cam$ at the $\tau$-th epoch.
+Then, we update the \emph{scaled} camera height pseudo-invariance $H^*_\cam$ with its weighted moving average

+When training on a dataset containing images captured at multiple camera heights, we create pseudo-labels corresponding to each camera height and optimize them individually.